cwoolfo1/JAX_BSSN/README.md

-# NR1 JAX - Numerical Relativity in Python with JAX
+# JAX-BSSN - Numerical Relativity in Python with JAX

 This is a Python/JAX implementation of the NR1 numerical relativity code forked from 20K on Github.
+This code uses the BSSN formulation of the ADM 3+1 decomposition of general relativity.
+As of right now, the evolution equations are limited to the harmonic gauge using the zero shift condition and fully periodic boundary conditions are implemented.

 ## Features